odelai/rgb/README.md

 This project provides the set of tools for correcting cell segmentation results using the sample datasets from Cell Tracking Challenge.
-Toolset prepares the data before using the Tomviz and later postprocesses.
+Toolset prepares the data for Tomviz, and after that performs postprocessing.

 # Directory structure